Peaceforyou/telegram_todo_bot/README.md

 After that you should run app by commands:

+python main.py

-python main.py     #    telegram bot
+this will launch telegram bot

-uvicorn thrapi:app --reload   #    api to connect database with bot
+uvicorn thrapi:app --reload

+api to connect database with bot

 And you will be able to manage your task right in your telegram chat